-Faculty role model critical thinking, create an educational environment which expands minds and empowers students to become independent life-long learners.
+As role models of critical thinking, faculty create an educational environment which expands minds and empowers students to become independent life-long learners.
 Faculty facilitate educational opportunities that meet diverse individual student needs and promote professionalism.

 Health

 Health is an ever-changing state determined by the individual's ability to adapt within an environment and achieve maximum function along the continuum of life.